Mike O'Donnell identifies some of the supplements you should consider as a sports athlete, which may help you improve

 Also, glutamine assists with fighting catabolism, or the complex process of molecule breakdown within the muscles.
 It also assists with intestinal health, keeping your gut flora balanced.

 Glutamine cannot be stored in the body for long periods, so it is essentially a "use it or lose it" kind of supplement.
-However, when taken in higher doses pre and post-workout, glutamine can be beneficial regarding muscle recovery.
+However, when taken in higher doses pre and post-workout, glutamine can be beneficial for muscle recovery.

 While less popular among the average athlete, branch chain amino acids (BCAA's) – isoleucine, leucine, and valine – are considered a vital part of supplementation, particularly for athletes in strength-based sports.
-BCAAS is touted for its abilities in building skeletal muscle, which supports a stronger frame and, as a result, muscular strength.
+BCAAS is touted for its ability in building skeletal muscle, which supports a stronger frame and, as a result, muscular strength.

 Also, BCAAs can preserve muscle mass when eating in a calorie deficit for weight loss purposes.
 By slowing protein breakdown and increasing protein synthesis, BCAAs can ensure you hang on to the muscle you have worked so hard to build.

 BCAA supplements are generally dissolved in water and consumed throughout a workout, unlike traditional protein intake.

 Found both within fish and in abundance on shelves in health and grocery stores, fish oil is beloved by athletes and non-athletes alike.
 Fish oil is packed with omega-3s and has been demonstrated to support cardiovascular health, including lowering blood pressure and reducing the risk of heart attack or stroke.

 In addition to its cardiovascular benefits, fish oil's also shown to aid strength, muscle development, and performance during exercise.
 It can also reduce muscle soreness post-exercise, making it easier to work out for longer periods (without the increased risk of injury).

 For those who do not enjoy eating fish regularly, fish oil tablets should be taken orally once a day for best results.